Terell Smith: Professional career

+Chicago Bears

 Smith was selected by the Chicago Bears in the fifth round, 165th overall, of the 2023 NFL draft.
 He played in 12 games with four starts, recording 49 tackles, six passes defensed, and a forced fumble as a rookie.
 In 2024, Smith played in 14 games with two starts, recording 19 tackles, four passes defensed, and an interception.

 In the 2025 preseason, Smith suffered a torn patellar tendon and was placed on season-ending injured reserve on August 24, 2025.

+On August 30, 2026, the Bears waived Smith as part of final roster cuts.

+Washington Commmanders

+On September 1, 2026, the Washington Commanders signed Smith to their practice squad.